snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 </Tabs>

-### Specific unstructured events and custom contexts
+### Out-of-the-box self-describing events and entities

-These are also a variety of unstructured events and custom contexts defined by Snowplow.
-You can find their schemas [here](https://github.com/snowplow/iglu-central/tree/master/schemas/com.snowplowanalytics.snowplow).
+These are also a variety of self-describing events and entities defined by Snowplow.
+You can find their schemas [here](http://iglucentral.com/?q=com.snowplowanalytics).

 ## A note about storage data formats